BrianBurnett29/BrianBurnett29/README.md

 ## Hi there 👋

+My name is Brian and I'm a Computer Information Systems and Computer Science student interested in all things programming and tech!

+- 🌱 I’m currently learning about Cloud infrastructures, Cybersecurity, AI, Data Structures, Python, C Language, C++, JavaScript, etc.
+- 👯 I’m looking to collaborate on project ideas and videos!
+Send me ideas to bburnett667@gmail.com

 <!--
 **BrianBurnett29/BrianBurnett29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.